bkaewell/self-driving-car/P2-traffic-sign-classifier/project_writeup.md

 The difference between the original data set and the augmented data set is the dynamic range of the pixels due to normalization with min-max scaling to a pixel intensity range of (0.1, 0.9).
 Notice the whites are not as white and the darks are not as dark producing a small variance pixel to pixel.

-#### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.
+### Network Architecture

-My final model consisted of the following layers resembling LeNet 5:
+My final model architecture is a multi-layer CNN to classify the traffic signs from Germany using TensorFlow.
+It consisted of the following layers resembling the LeNet-5:

 |Layer 							|Dimensions				|Description										|
 |:-----------------------------:|:---------------------:|:-------------------------------------------------:|